-After having presented the impact ecosystem and the spectrum of capital, the capital providers active in the space and the financial instruments usually deployed to support green and social entrepreneurs, it is now time to put ourselves in the shoes of an entrepreneur who has to decide how much and what type of finance should be raised for its venture to strive.4 to worry about potential cash shortfalls.
+After having presented the impact ecosystem and the spectrum of capital, the capital providers active in the space and the financial instruments usually deployed to support green and social entrepreneurs, it is now time to put ourselves in the shoes of an entrepreneur who has to decide how much and what type of finance should be raised for its venture to strive.

+How much finance a green/social entrepreneur should raise is a delicate act of judgement.
+The more finance raised, the faster an enterprise can grow and the less it has to worry about potential cash shortfalls.
 On the other hand, finance comes at a cost: unless only donations and grants are raised, an organisation will have to either sell shares (i.e. equity) or borrow debt that must be repaid with interest.
 Therefore, one should not raise too much finance too soon.
 Ideally an entrepreneur should aim to raise enough finance to get comfortably to the next major 'funding milestone' (see below), when they will be able to raise more funds on better terms.